Casey closes her cell phone just as she hears a noise by the door. Derek's leaning against it, two grocery bags in his hand.

 "You noticed my little movie shelf."

-She mimes puking and his arms cinch around her waist, squeezing until she admits defeat with a squeaking noise.
+She mimes puking and he swiftly advances, his arms cinch around her waist, squeezing until she admits defeat with a squeaking noise.
 His arms slip down to rest comfortably at her hips and she tilts her face back for a kiss, only to be met with his lips at her temple.

 "Hey!" she bats his shoulder with her well-manicured fingers.
 "Where's the romance you've promised me?"